Incorporate in Texas

 If you’re going to form a Texas corporation, why would you hire someone in an office in Delaware or New York to handle your filing?
 Doesn’t make much sense, does it?
 Our filers are real Texans working at our Austin registered office, right down the street from Bull Creek.

 Our staff has a deep understanding of how the Texas Secretary of State expects to see business filings.
 We work here every day, and our direct knowledge of Texas filings allows us to provide faster and more efficient service to all of our clients.

 - You Order Our Texas Corporation Package

-- Within 24-Hours, Our Filers Prepare & Submit Your Certificate of Formation
+- Our Filers Prepare & Submit Your Certificate of Formation

-- The SOS Confirms Your Corporation Within 3-5 Business Days
+- The SOS Confirms Your Corporation Within 2 Business Days of Receiving Your Documents

 - Your Confirmation & Custom Business Docs Arrive

-- We Provide Texas Registered Agent Service for 1-Year & Send You a Renewal for the Following Year
+- We Provide Texas Registered Agent Service and Free Mail Forwarding for 1 Year

 DIY Texas Corporation

 Every day we get calls from clients who are interested in forming their corporations on their own.
 We fully support the DIY spirit.
 Below you will find our guide to forming a Texas corporation on your own.